perlindgren/iq-sample/README.md

 }
 ```

-Here we assume the input signal will be a perfect sinusoid, the function `get_sample`samples its value at time `t`.

-The `angle`function takes 4 samples and computes the phase angle.
+The `angle`function takes 4 consecutive samples and computes the phase angle.

 We can now implement a simple tracker.